eieste/tfrulecheck/docs/source/users/forcedremotesource.rst

 ``# @forcedremotesource``

-The following Code tells tfutils this module should have an remote source.
+The following Code tells tfutility this module should have an remote source.
 But as you can see the module has an local path

 .. code-block:: hcl